sergiopatricio/shopping-list/README.md

 ## Groups
 Groups are used to organise items.
 They can be a section of the house (bathroom, kitchen, etc.), separate lists (home, work, etc.), or any other grouping preference.
-They will be used to group items and filtering.

 ## Items
 These are the regular items to have on the shopping list.